Reactions to the death of Elizabeth II: Football

-In continental football several minute's of silence were interrupted, such as a UEFA Europa League group stage match in St. Gallen, Switzerland between Arsenal and FC Zürich, as well as a UEFA Europa Conference League group stage match in Edinburgh between Hearts and İstanbul Başakşehir.
-During a UEFA Europa Conference League group stage match in Dublin between Shamrock Rovers and Djurgårdens IF Fotboll, several Shamrocks fans were heard chanting "Lizzy's in a box" to the tune of the KC and the Sunshine Band song 'Give It Up'.
-A history of anti-British sentiment exists in Ireland due to events such as the plantations of Ireland, the Great Potato Famine and The Troubles.
-Some sporting events were able to hold tributes without interruption, such as a UEFA Europa League match between Manchester United and Real Sociedad at Old Trafford in Manchester, and a UEFA Europa Conference League match between West Ham United and FCSB at the London Stadium.
+In continental football several minute's of silence were interrupted, such as a UEFA Europa League group stage match in St. Gallen, Switzerland between Arsenal and FC Zürich, as well as a UEFA Conference League group stage match in Edinburgh between Hearts and İstanbul Başakşehir F.K..
+During a UEFA Europa Conference League group stage match in Dublin between Shamrock Rovers F.C. and Djurgårdens IF Fotboll, several Shamrocks fans were heard chanting "Lizzy's in a box" to the tune of the KC and the Sunshine Band song 'Give It Up'.
+A history of anti-British sentiment exists in Ireland due to events such as the plantations of Ireland, the Great Famine and The Troubles.
+Some sporting events were able to hold tributes without interruption, such as a UEFA Europa League match between Manchester United F.C. and Real Sociedad at Old Trafford in Manchester, and a UEFA Europa Conference League match between West Ham United F.C. and FCSB at the London Stadium.

-Rangers defied UEFA's ban on playing national anthems in order to pay their respects before a Champions League match on 14 September.
-The club, alongside Manchester City and Chelsea, had previously asked UEFA to do so but ultimately were refused.
+Rangers defied UEFA's ban on playing national anthems to pay their respects before a Champions League match on 14 September.
+The club, alongside Manchester City F.C. and Chelsea, had previously asked UEFA to do so but ultimately were refused.
 Despite ignoring UEFA's decision, Rangers did not face any disciplinary proceedings.

 The Scottish national team were granted special permission by UEFA to hold a minute's applause before their Nations League match against Ukraine—although a minority of boos were heard around the stadium.

 Cricket

-The first day of the final Test in a 3-match series between England and South Africa at The Oval, which was scheduled for the day Elizabeth II passed away, was washed out by rain after England won the toss, and the second day's play was cancelled as a mark of respect to the Queen.
-Play began on the third day with tributes paid to the Queen, including a minute's silence followed by "God Save the King" and "Nkosi Sikelel' iAfrika".
+The first day of the final Test between England and South Africa at The Oval had been scheduled for 8 September 2022, but was rained off after England won the toss, and the second day of play was cancelled as a mark of respect to the Queen.
+Play began on the third day with tributes paid to the Queen, including a minute's silence followed by the playings of "God Save the King" and "Nkosi Sikelel' iAfrika".
 Both the teams and match officials were wearing black armbands.